factiii/stack/README.md

 **Single approach:** Auto-scanning with adapters.

-Core scans your repository structure, identifies installed packages, and automatically configures deployment.
+Factiii scans your repository structure, identifies installed packages, and automatically configures deployment.
 Manual configuration is only required for settings that cannot be auto-detected (domains, credentials, etc.).

 ## Quick Start